Skip to main content

 To get started, you'll need three pieces of information:

-1. Your Snowflake account region.
-Currently we only support four regions:
+1. Your Snowflake account region

 • US West (Oregon): this region is the only one not included in snowflake URLs